Vanilla Bean Cheesecake Bars

 - 16 ounces cream cheese, at room temperature

 - seeds of 1/2 vanilla bean, or 2 teaspoons vanilla extract or vanilla bean paste

 To make the crust:

-Beat butter and sugar until smooth and fluffy.
-Reduce mixer speed to low, and gradually add flour and salt until mixture is crumbly.
-Press evenly into prepared pan and bake for 15 minutes.
+- Using an electric mixer on medium speed, beat the butter and sugar until smooth and fluffy.
+Reduce mixer speed to low, and gradually add the flour and salt until mixture is crumbly.
+Press evenly into the prepared pan and bake for 15 minutes.

 To make the filling:

-Place cream cheese, sugar, and half & half in the bowl of a stand mixer or a food processor.
+- Place the cream cheese, sugar, and half & half in the bowl of a stand mixer or a food processor.
 Mix until smooth.
-Add eggs, one at a time, mixing well after each addition.
+Add the eggs, one at a time, mixing well after each addition.
 Scrape the seeds from the vanilla bean into the mixture, or add extract if using.
-Add flour.
+Add the flour.
 Mix or pulse until smooth.

-Pour filling over partially baked crust.
+- Pour the filling over the partially baked crust.
 Bake for 22-24 minutes, or until the filling is set.
 Refrigerate until ready to cut into bars and serve.